Sometimes, you are your own worse enemy.

 You say you want a relationship.
-You say it's a priority in your life, and you even hire coaches to guide you.
+You swear it's a priority in your life — going as far as hiring coaches to guide you.

-This is very different from finding a great guy who may not be exactly who you thought you were looking for.
-Think of Charlotte and Harry from Sex and the City...your Harry may be right under your nose while you're busy "not settling."
+This is very different from finding a great guy who's not exactly who you thought you were looking for.
+Think of Charlotte and Harry from Sex and the City ... there's a chance your "Harry" is right under your nose while you're busy "not settling."

 Can you relate to any of these statements?